0 A.D. (video game)

 0 A.D.
 (Note: Stylized with the 0 replaced with a sun cross) is a real-time strategy video game under development by Wildfire Games.
 It is a historical war and economy game focusing on the years between 500 BC and 1 BC, with the years between 1 AD and 500 AD planned to be developed in the future.
 The game is cross-platform, playable on Windows, macOS, Linux, FreeBSD, and OpenBSD.
-It is free and open-source, comprised entirely of free software and free media, using the GNU GPLv2 (or later) license for the game engine source code, and the CC BY-SA license for the game art and music.
+It is free and open-source, composed entirely of free software and free media, using the GNU GPLv2 (or later) license for the game engine source code, and the CC BY-SA license for the game art and music.